gerardgimenezadsuar/smart/README.md

 # smartables R package
-### R package that creates automatically, ready-to-publish summary statistical tables from a data frame.
+### Create automatically, ready-to-publish summary statistical tables from a data frame.

 Let's look at an example of how it works, make sure to have the *devtools* package installed: